viebel/klipse/tutorial.md

 ```

-OK! now you need UI components:
+OK!
+Now you need UI components:
-We build an om component that contains 4 textarea, one for input and one for each compile/eval results.
+We build an om component that contains 4 textareas, one for input and one for each compile/eval results.

 ``` clojure
 (defui CompilerUI